microsoft/ark/examples/llama/llama_example.md

 git clone https://github.com/facebookresearch/llama
 ```

-Currently their is a bug that will cause the next test cannot be run.
+Currently their is a bug that will cause some errors in the PyTorch inference stage.
 Please change the following line in the file `llama/llama/model.py`:

 ```python
 # At line 270